AhmedRagab01/Redshift-DataWarehouse-ETL/README.md

 ### Project Overview
-Project Overview
-Sparkify, a growing music streaming startup, is scaling its infrastructure and migrating its user and song databases to the cloud.
+Sparkify is a growing music streaming startup, is scaling its infrastructure and migrating its user and song databases to the cloud.
 Their data is currently stored in AWS S3 in JSON format, containing both user activity logs and song metadata.

 ---